-(Note 1) About the boundary: We surveyed Sumitomo Electric and its consolidated subsidiaries i Sumitomo Riko Company Limited, Nissin Electric Co., Ltd., SUMITOMO DENSETSU CO., TECHNO ASSOCIE Co., Ltd., which are listed subsidiaries, and collected data on 133 affil in Japan and 85 overseas).
-As the calculation methods, we used the relevant sums for d on in kind.
-For facility rentals, the usage fee per hour was multiplied by the len provision in killing.
-For its light perman, the case, received the state of the sta niversity ourses
+(Note 1) About the boundary: We surveyed Sumitomo Electric and its consolidated subsidiaries including Sumitomo Riko Company Limited, Nissin Electric Co., Ltd, SUMITOMO DENSETSU CO., LTD. and TECHNO ASSOCIE Co., Ltd, which are listed subsidiaries, and collected data on 133 affiliates (48 in Japan and 85 overseas).
+As the calculation methods, we used the relevant sums for domations and provision in kind.
+For facility rentals, the usage fee per hour was multiplied by the lending hours.
+For activities, the number of participants was multiplied by the lending the activity hours.
+The obtained figures were converted into equivalents.
+We also started to include sponsorship money for sports and culture in the contribution amount this year.

-(Note 2) Contribution to activities that are also related to areas other than Local contribution, such as
+(Note 2) Contribution to activities that are also related to areas other than Local contribution, such as Environmental conservation and Development of human resource is also included.